rbpatt2019/ToDonePy/README.rst

 .. code:: sh

-        to do task rank
+        to do rank tasks

 ``to`` is the base command.
 It must be invoked to use any part of the tool.
 The ``do`` subcommand is how you add tasks to your ``TODO.tsv``.
-After ``to do``, there are two mandatory arguments: the ``rank`` and the ``task``.
+After ``to do``, there are two mandatory arguments: ``rank`` and ``tasks``.
 The first argument is ``rank``. ``rank`` should be a number indicating how important this task is.
 1 is very important, 2 less so, etc. Though nothing explicitly bans you from using as many ranks as you want, I'd reccomed using 3 for high, medium, and low priority.

-The second argument is ``task``.
+The second argument is ``tasks``.
 Here, specify what it is you need to do.
-If your task takes more than one word to describe, then you need to include it in quotes.
-So, if you wanted to remind yourself to write an abstract for that paper you've been delaying, call:
+If your task takes more than one word to describe, then you need to include it in quotes. ``tasks`` supports an indefinite number of arguments, from 1 to as many as you want.

+.. note:: All tasks specified will be added at the same rank, so only combine tasks you want to give the same priority.

+So, if you wanted to remind yourself to write an abstract for that paper you've been delaying and to email your boss, call:

 .. code:: sh

-        to do 1 'Write my abstract'
+        to do 1 'Write my abstract' 'Email boss'

-This will create ``TODO.tsv`` if it doesn't already exist, and add 'Write my abstract' with a rank of one to it. ``to do`` also logs the date and time the task was added, so that you always know how old a task is.
+This will create ``TODO.tsv`` if it doesn't already exist, and add 'Write my abstract' and 'Email boss', both with a rank of one, to ``TODO.tsv``. ``to do`` also logs the date and time the task was added, so that you always know how old a task is.

 ``to do`` also has one option: ``--sort/-s``.
 This specifies how to sort your list after a new task is added.
 It must be one of: ``[rank, date, both, none]``. ``both`` sorts by name and then date, and ``none`` does not sort, simply appending tasks to the end of your list.
 It defaults to ``both``, so that your highest priority tasks are first, and, among those, the oldest are first.
 If you just wanted to sort by date after adding a new task, then you could call: